t0rakka/mango/README.md

 There is also a promising 100% integer scale-and-bias algorithm which can handle every component size with correct rounding and w/o precision loss at very high rates but it is still in experimental stage.
 The best part is no compromise between precision and performance.
 More about that in the future.

 #### TODO
-Features currently being worked on on considered for roadmap:
+Features currently being worked on or considered for future roadmap:
 - OpenEXR decompressor / compressor
 - More fileformats as external library?
 - Fun Commodore64/ATARI legacy fileformat plugin we used to have in older version of the library